 Issues for Banks of loans in Company names

-Under current legislation the Bank can be required to confirm each year that the Company remains financially viable and has no infractions or bankruptcy proceedings taking place.
+Legislation dictates the Bank is required to confirm each year the Company remains financially viable.
+In addition that it has no infractions, or bankruptcy proceedings taking place.

-The repossession process can be more complicated particularly where the company owning the property is a trading Company and is a non resident company.
+The repossession process can be more complicated.
+Particularly where the company owning the property is a trading Company.
+Furthermore is a non resident company.

 Buying and a loan for a resident Spanish SL

-It is possible to purchase and gain a loan for a property bought in a Spanish Limited Company.
-It is normal for the SL to be a dormant and new entity created solely as a holding structure for the asset you are buying.
-In general the Banks in Spain look more favorably on a structure that includes an SL and more Banks will consider a loan on this basis, than Banks that will look at lending where no SL is involved.
+Spanish Limited Companies can obtain loans.
+It is normal for the SL to be a dormant.
+Created solely as a holding structure for the asset.
+Banks in Spain look more favourably on structures that include an SL.
+Further Banks will consider a loan on this basis.
+Rather than where no SL is involved.

 Buying and a loan for a non resident company

-Purchase of Spanish property and a loan can be arranged via a non resident company.
-The company can be an existing company; can be a trading company, and or a new company set up solely to hold the asset.
-The nonresident Company can either hold the property directly or own a Spanish SL company that in turn holds the asset.
+Purchase of Spanish property in a non resident company.
+The company can be an existing company.
+Or it can be a trading company.
+Also a new company set up solely to hold the asset.
+The nonresident Company can either hold the property directly, or own a Spanish SL company.
+That in turn holds the asset.

-In order to both buy and arrange a mortgage with a non resident company the company will require a non resident fiscal number in Spain.
-For individuals this is the NIE, for companies this is a CIF.
-To obtain a CIF the company must provide the articles, deeds, shareholders certificate, and the certificate from the relevant countries government department confirming the company is set up according to the law.
+In order to both buy and arrange a mortgage for a non resident company the company will require a non resident fiscal number in Spain.
+For individuals this is the NIE.
+For companies this is a CIF.
+Articles, deeds, shareholder certificates are required for the CIF.
+In addition, certificates from government departments.
+Confirmation the company is set up according to the law.
 All of the documents will have to be translated into Spanish and hold the stamp of the Hague Apostille.

-A minimum of one of the shareholders of the Company will need to have Power of Attorney allowing them to act on behalf of the company in all matters relating to the purchase and all shareholders, as part of the process of being a guarantor, will need to obtain an NIE number.
+A minimum of one of the shareholders of the Company will need to have Power of Attorney.
+Allowing them to act on behalf of the company. in all matters relating to the purchase.
+NIE certificates are also required for all shareholders.
+Because they must act as guarantors.

 Risk process for assessing a loan in a Company name

-Whilst on the deeds in Spain any loan granted will be recorded in the name of the company that owns the property the financial data by which the Bank will assess the loan will rest on the personal guarantees of the shareholders of the Company.
-No loan is granted based solely on the Company’s fiscal position.
+The Spanish loan deed is recorded in the name of the company.
+This being the owner.
+However the financial data by which the Bank will assess the loan will rest on the personal guarantees.
+Including all of the shareholders of the Company.
+Loans granted based on the Company’s fiscal position are not possible.

-Many Companies that are looking at owning property in Spain are in any case just holding structures, but even for active companies the loan will be assessed against personal incomes of owners not performance of the Company itself and documents for the mortgage will reflect this.
+Many Companies that are looking at owning property in Spain are just holding structures.
+Mortgages for companies will be assessed against personal incomes of owners.
+Therefore not performance of the Company itself.
+Any documents for the mortgage will reflect this.